Jacob-Hinton/ShootemDoods/ShootemDoods_ProjectManagement.md

 ## iii.
 Documentation Team Meetings
 ### Thursday, October 20th
-**Team Members Present:** Elise Falgout, Jacob Hinton, Brandon Kilpatrick and Jonah Knickles
+**Team Members Present:** Elise Falgout, Jacob Hinton, Brandon Kilpatrick, and Jonah Knickles
 **Time:** 6:00 pm - 12:00 am
 **Summary:**  We met in the library and finished the SRS document.
 Jacob and Brandon were brought in to assist on the functional requirements of the SRS document because the scope of the assignment had outgrown what could be accomplished with just two resources in the short window our team had to complete the assignment.